 Charleville Castle Ghosts, Folklore and Death

-One of the best known Charleville Castle ghosts is Lady Harriot Bury, 2nd daughter of the 3rd Earl of Charleville.
-On 3rd April 1861, Lady Harriot then 8 years old, was playing in the library with her younger siblings, John and Emily.
+One of the best-known Charleville Castle ghosts is Lady Harriet Bury, 2nd daughter of the 3rd Earl of Charleville.
+On 3rd April 1861, Lady Harriet, then 8 years old, was playing in the library with her younger siblings, John and Emily.
 The Governess sent Harriot up to the nursery to wash her hands.
 The nursery was located on the top floor.
-Harriot this day was unsupervised, and on her way back down the stairs, thought it would be good fun to slide down the bannister.
+Harriet, this day was unsupervised and on her way back down the stairs, thought it would be good fun to slide down the bannister.
 She sadly overbalanced and fell to her death.
-She is has been reported many times with visitors witnessing and talking to her.
+She has been reported many times with visitors witnessing and talking to her.